hecatechin1/mx6doc/11-vbox.md

 ## Import/Export Vbox Local Data

-Besides using the cloud backup function, you can also maintain data security by importing/exporting local data from Vbox.
+Besides using the cloud backup feature, you can also maintain data security by importing/exporting local data from Vbox.
 Open Vbox > Me > Settings, select Export local data to export all identity data (.v) files; select Import local data to open the identity data (.v) files saved on the local, and the imported data will be merged with the local data to protect data security if there is any difference.

 ![](images/11-19.png)